 At approximately the 6km mark you suddenly exit the forest into open space and you arrive at one of the wonders of Krantzkloof – The Nkonka Crack.
 There a number of “cracks” in the gorge and they are the result of the erosion of dolerite intrusions into the sandstone layer – the dolerite is softer than the sandstone and over many centuries has eroded away leaving the gap in the sandstone.
 It is essentially a very steep “channel” with towering rock faces on either side which takes you to an intermediate level where you enter a section of riverine forest.
 A short ladder takes you onto a path which leads you to the bottom of the Nkonka falls (Route-Marker 20) – quite spectacular but in August there won’t be much water.

-There is a very steep rocky climb after the Nkonka Falls with a short ladder at the very top of the exit from this mini-gorge.
-Just after the ladder (6,4km) you will find a house on your right with Roman/Greek like garden statues and just after that you are back into an open grassland section.
+There is a very steep climb after the Nkonka Falls with a short ladder at the very top of the exit from this mini-gorge.
+Just after the ladder (6,4km) you will find a house on your right with Roman/Greek like garden statues (it belonged to a film producer so he had a sense for the dramatic!) and just after that you are back into an open grassland section.
 As you climb the steep hill you will note a path heading to your left (Route-Marker 20A) – this takes you to one of the most scenic view spots in the reserve.
 This is a popular rock-climbing spot but you will have to come back for that on another occasion!
 At the top of the hill (7km) the path flattens out and at 545m this is the highest point on the trail run.

-From the Interpretative Centre the trail heads up the Molweni Valley along the Longshadows Trail.
+From the Marker 3 the trail heads up the Molweni Valley along the mPithi (Blue Duiker) Trail.
 After a couple of hundred meters the path splits and the trail run turns left over a wooden bridge that crosses the Molweni River at Route-Marker 4.
-This is the beginning of a short but steep climb to a plateau which gives you an excellent view of the upstream section of the gorge.
+This is the beginning of a short but steep climb past Route Marker 5 and on to a plateau which gives you an excellent view of the upstream section of the gorge.

 This is quite a spectacular spot as you are within a few meters from the edge of the falls and you can look down into the gorge below.
 In August there won’t be much water so do come back in summer and see the impressive falls.
 The trail then winds its way steeply down the side of the gorge until you get to the pool at the bottom of the falls (Route-Marker 6).
 From the bottom of the falls you then follow the trail along the mPhithi river and after about 100 meters you cross over the stream into a section of private property.
-The trail takes you to a fenced property where you run next to the fence and then over a wooden bridge and on to Kloof Falls Road.
 It is not uncommon to spot bushbuck in this area, they browse on the edge of the forest.
+The trail takes you to a fenced property where you run next to the fence and then across the stream and on to Kloof Falls Road.

 Again take note of the entrance built with trail run funds!
 There are toilets available (last ones!) at the picnic site.
+Here you can also see the new information system that we have built with funds from the 3 Falls Trail Run – it should be ready in August 2017!
 At this point you are approximately half-way through the run.

 Once through the picnic site (Route-Marker 1) you join the well-worn path of the Molweni Trail.
 This goes past the main Kloof Falls and the Crowned Eagle’s Nest.
 Take care as there are some very dangerous drop-off’s on your left near the main falls.
 We will have tape and marshals at these points.
 A few hundred meters further along you arrive at a sharp right turn on the path and the view site for the African Crowned Eagles Nest.
 At this point we have marshals (SANParks Honorary Rangers) who will assist you if you would like to have a look at the nest – we do recommend you do!
 The nest collapsed during a storm in January 2014 but was rebuilt in April 2015.
-The nest is currently vacant.
+The nest is currently vacant but there is a Juvenile from last season that is still in the area and you may be lucky to see it.
 The Crowned Eagle is the largest and fiercest of all the African eagles, although the wingspan of the Verreauxs’ Eagle (formerly Black Eagle), Martial Eagle and Tawny Eagle is longer.
 The extremely powerful talons are the main killing instruments, not the beak.
 The hunting technique is very interesting.
 The birds work together.
 The female flies low over the trees when vervet monkeys are gathered.
 The monkeys then all scamper up to the tops of the trees.
 The male in the meantime has approached from below the canopy.
 The bird shoots up from below and grabs a monkey, then kills it in flight. (source: Nico Myburgh www.villagelife.co.za).
 We will have marshals at this point for those of you that are keen to see the nest – the spectacular scenery is a bonus!

 Continue over the Ronald’s Kloof weir (Route-Marker 8) and follow the path up to a point where the trail path splits (Route-Marker 8A) – take the Beacon (Orange) Trail which turns right.
 The path is very rocky in this section so do take care.
 Approximately 400m after turning right you enter the section known as the Gulley – this is quite a technical section as the path twists and turns and climbs steeply.
 There is a wooden ladder at the top of the Gulley (Route-Marker 9).